meeroslav/ng-helpers/README.md

 </ul>
 ```

-which is, of course, invalid HTML.
+which is, of course, invalid HTML and might additionally break our styles.
 What we would like is for it to render as:
 ```html
 <ul>
   <li>Apple</li>